[U.S. Flag] [Space] [PA Flag] [Space] [GER. Flag]

 in this struggle.
 The Thirty Year War ended in 1648 with the Treaty

-all religious denominations.
+religious denominations.
 However peace did not prevail.
-Many
+Many territorial

 politically motivated religious wars occurred in this area of Germany